List of Final Destination characters: Introduced in Final Destination 5

 The North Bay Bridge survivors (from left to right): Candice Hooper (Ellen Wroe), Peter Friedkin (Miles Fisher), Nathan Sears (Arlen Escarpeta), Sam Lawton (Nicholas D'Agosto), Isaac Palmer (P. J. Byrne), Molly Harper (Emma Bell), and Olivia Castle (Jacqueline MacInnes Wood).
 Survivor Dennis Lapman (David Koechner) is absent from the scene.

-Final Destination 5 is the fifth film in the Final Destination series and is set several weeks before the Flight 180 explosion, serving as a prequel to the original film.
+Final Destination 5 is the fifth film in the Final Destination series and is set less than a month before the Flight 180 explosion, serving as a prequel to the original film.
 It focuses on office employee Sam Lawton, who has a premonition about a fatal suspension bridge collapse.
 He leaves the bridge along with seven other people—his ex-girlfriend Molly Harper, his friends Nathan Sears and Peter Friedkin, Peter's girlfriend Candice Hooper, co-workers Isaac Palmer and Olivia Castle, and their boss Dennis Lapman—just before the collapse occurs.

 When Death begins to claim the lives of the survivors in the same order they should have died on the collapse, Sam and Molly must find a way to cheat Death and save the remaining survivors while dealing with their own personal problems.